Jorgezepmed/Python_ApexAssignment/README.md

    ```

    This will insert the video data into the `video_data` table and generate a CSV report in the `report` folder.

+## Unit Testing
+The code includes unit tests to ensure the proper functionality of the different features.
+These tests can be found in the files `test_create_table.py`, `test_ingest_video_data.py` .

 ## Additional Notes